radurevutchi/sound_phrase_classifier/README.md

 # sound_phrase_classifier
-Classifies sound phrases from large scale corpora using NLP, POS tagging, and SVMs.
+Classifies sound phrases from large scale corpora using NLP, POS tagging, Word Embeddings, and SVMs.

 # Description
 This project is a replication of the experiments conducted in Section 2 of the paper: